sikuli/sikuli-slides/downloads.md

 * New GUI.
 * Three running modes: automation, help, and tutorial mode.
-* Run remote presentation slides.
-This includes the ability to run Google Presentation in Google Drive, and .pptx files in DropBox.
+* Execute remote presentation slides.
+This includes the ability to execute Google Presentation stored in your Google Drive (formerly known as Google Docs), and .pptx files in DropBox.
 * Added multiple monitors support.
-* New wait action.
+* New delay action.
 The wait time unit can be in microseconds, milliseconds, seconds, minutes, hours, or even days.
+This can be used to make delay interval between two slides.
-* Store user's settings in User Prefernces.
+* Store user settings persistently in user preferences.
 * Play .wav audio files.
 * Display Caption/Label on the screen using any shape in a yellow background.
 * Added Linux 32 and 64 bit support.